Managing hybrid teams (in-office and remote colleagues) without centralized document storage will quickly lead to problems!

 It really depends on your project.
 To get the most from metadata, it’s important to agree on what’s needed before the project starts and to make sure your team is following this process.

-Fill in the form with the relevant details.
+Fill out the form with the relevant details.
 In this example, I’ve added a new column, ‘Project Phase’ to the library.

 As teams upload files, they can categorize the document by phase (Planning, Executing, Monitoring, and Close) to make it easier to find.